Working Papers

 pdf | EdWorkingPapers

-High-achieving minority students have fewer friends than their majority counterparts.
+Abstract: High-achieving minority students have fewer friends than their majority counterparts.
 Exploring patterns of friendship formation in the Add Health data, we find strong racial homophily in friendship formations as well as strong achievement homophily within race.
 However, we find that achievement matters less in cross-racial friendships.
 As a result, high-achieving Black students lose Black friends as they move away from the mean achievement of their group, but do not gain high-achieving White friends in offsetting fashion.
 We find that high-achieving Black students have fewer friends, mainly due to the fact that they are exposed to fewer high-achieving peers within their own race.
-Estimating causal returns to friendship, we find that this could account for as much as 5–9 percentage points (16-33\%) of the racial earnings gap observed among high achievers.
+Estimating causal returns to friendship, we find that this could account for as much as 5–9 percentage points (16-33%) of the racial earnings gap observed among high achievers.

 From Population Growth to Demographic Scarcity: Emerging Challenges to Global Primary Education Provision in the Twenty-first Century